Remember that idea of the paperless office? It hasn’t happened and probably won’t. Paper is just too useful for us to have less of it, it seems.

 According to Christchurch City Council, its residents throw away far too much paper into the landfill.
 Paper represents a whopping 21% of the total waste stream.

-In addition to Fullcircle, there is also Paper Reclaim, who say they are the largest privately owned recycling company in the country.
-They collect and process cardboard, waste paper, glass and plastic for recycling but, as the name suggests, specialise in recyclable paper such as computer paper, business forms, office paper, highly sensitive documents cardboard cartons and newspapers – the sort of stuff Peter hauls away.
+In addition to Fullcircle, there is also Paper Reclaim, which says they are the largest privately owned recycling company in the country.
+They collect and process cardboard, waste paper, glass, and plastic for recycling but, as the name suggests, specialise in recyclable paper such as computer paper, business forms, office paper, highly sensitive documents cardboard cartons, and newspapers – the sort of stuff Peter hauls away.

-They supply folders or trays which can be placed on desks, and makes it easy for paper to be popped into.
+They supply folders or trays which can be placed on desks and makes it easy for the paper to be popped into.
 This is then emptied into a larger bin – and they suggest keeping this next to the office photocopier.

 Upon arrival at their Penrose processing plant, the material is sorted to remove contaminants and then compacted into high-density bales.
 This is then sold to paper makers locally or internationally.

 Back up the ponies

 Yet there is a limit to how many times paper can be recycled, as the fibres become weaker through the process.
 Experts say paper can only be recycled four to six times.
 So we need to be a little proactive and think of other uses.

 There are always things to be done with shredded paper.
 Last year a staff member at Waikato University wanted to do something with the shredded paper her office generated.
 She took it to her local vet club who, after lining their animal cages, passed it on to the SPCA who gave it to Hamilton Zoo.
 In the wild, chimpanzees use leaves, branches, and the like to build their bedtime nests.
 In Hamilton, zookeepers place fresh paper shreddings, straw, old sheets, and a branch of two in their enclosure, for them to pick and make their own ideal bed.